izkshitiz/react-responsive-template/README.md

-This is a responsive react template made with [Create React App](https://github.com/facebook/create-react-app).
+This is a responsive react template made using bare minimum.
+It will help you get started with react web app in no time.

 ## Available Features